Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 Many consumers find the complexities of sun protection ratings confusing.
 SPF numbers, broad-spectrum claims, and UV protection terminologies often complicate the selection process.

-As we navigate the world of sunscreen and sunblock in 2025, it’s important to understand how these metrics impact your skin’s health and what they actually mean for daily protection.
+As we navigate the world of sunscreen and sunblock in 2025, it’s essential to understand how these metrics impact your skin’s health and what they actually mean for daily protection.

 Broad Spectrum UV Protection

-Broad-spectrum protection shields against both UVA rays that cause premature aging and UVB rays that are responsible for sunburns.
+Broad-spectrum protection shields against both UVA rays, which cause premature aging, and UVB rays, responsible for sunburns.

 The term broad spectrum indicates that a product has been tested and proven to protect against the full range of harmful ultraviolet radiation that can damage skin cells and potentially lead to skin cancer.

-For a full anti-aging defense, combine SPF with these anti-aging skincare essentials.
-Many consumers don’t realize that not all sunscreens offer this comprehensive coverage.
+For a comprehensive anti-aging defense, combine SPF with these essential anti-aging skincare products.
+Many consumers are unaware that not all sunscreens provide this extensive coverage.

 What does SPF mean?